1. Home

 This tutorial on how to make a faux topiary is super simple and will add a beautiful texture to any room in your home!

-Step 1: Fill your pot.
+Step 1: Fill your Pot.

 Using an old towel or sheet as a work surface cover, if needed, start filling your pot with potting soil.
 Fill it about half way to start.

-Step 2: Tie the branches together.
+Step 2: Tie the Branches Together.

 I went for a walk and gathered medium size branches, similar in length, that had fallen off of trees.
 You can break off the tops or bottoms of branches to make them a little more even, if needed.
 Insert a branch into the soil and see how it looks.